Blinduzzi/Verilog_projects/README.md

 # Verilog_projects
-Four verilog projects preparing my Integrated Digital Circuits exam
+Two verilog projects preparing my Integrated Digital Circuits exam.
+Two verilog projects representing evaluations at the aforementioned subject.

 These contain the source files and simulation files used to test the projects in Vivado